gmailgem/gmail/README.md

 ## Version Support

-* Ruby 2.0.0+ is supported
+* Ruby 2.0.0+ is supported.
-* Ruby 1.9.3 is supported but deprecated and is planned to be dropped from gmail v0.6.0
+* Ruby 1.9.3 is supported but deprecated.
 * Ruby 1.8.7 users should use gmail v0.4.1

 ## Features